eveskew/RVFutures/README.md

 ### Predictor Variables

-Models of inter-epidemic Rift Valley fever relied on a suite of spatially-explicit predictor variables.
+Models of inter-epidemic Rift Valley fever (RVF) relied on a suite of spatially-explicit predictor variables.
 All predictors were ultimately processed to a resolution of 2.5 arcminutes, but here we provide details about the sourcing and native resolution of all predictors:

 - Hydrology